xpipe-io/jfx-runner/README.md

 ## Usage

 - Clone this repository.
-Fork this template to set your own configurations that you want to use
+Fork this repository to set your own configurations that you want to use
 - Make sure to have a compatible JDK installed, depending on which JavaFX version you want to use. [sdkman](https://sdkman.io/) is recommended for that
 - Edit the [config.properties](/config.properties) file to select the jfx source and application target you want to use
 - If you want to see available sources and targets or add custom ones, take a look at the [source.gradle](/source.gradle) and [target.gradle](/target.gradle) files